Six Flags Launches A ’30-Hour Couples Coffin Challenge,’ And It’s Just As Creepy As It Sounds

 Since misery loves company, the one concession that Six Flags has made to make participants’ lives easier is allowing visitors.

 “Coffin dwellers will be allowed to bring a friend along during Fright Fest operating hours only, but they must brave the non-operating hours alone,” the rules state.
 “Well, not exactly alone, some of our Fright Fest ghouls will be lurking about in the darkness.”

-For those who cannot find a partner, many other Six Flags parks are offering solitary Casket Challenges.
+For those who cannot find a partner, many other Six Flags parks are offering solitary Coffin Challenges.
 The winners of the challenge will receive $600.

 In similar news, The Inquisitr recently reported on a water park where a “tsunami” swallowed dozens of tourists due to a wave pool malfunction.
-Fortunately, no caskets were needed.
+Fortunately, no coffins were needed.